 They are one and the same, the simple difference is the name.
 De Nata is what those in the north of Portugal call these custard tarts versus the Pastel de Belem being the term from southern Portugal.

 Definitely!
-The best substitute is puff pastry that will create the flaky texture you'll know and love.
+If you don't have time or the idea of making the pastry is a bit overwhelming, the best substitute is puff pastry that will create the flaky texture you'll know and love.

 More custard recipes you'll love